mrueda/beacon2-ri-tools/non-containerized/README.md

 ## Non-containerized

-Download the latest version from [Github](https://github.com/mrueda/beacon2-ri-tools):

-    tar -xvf beacon2-ri-tools-2.0.0.tar.gz    # Note that naming may be different

-Alternatively, you can use git clone to get the latest (stable) version:
+Use git clone to get the latest (stable) version:

     git clone https://github.com/mrueda/beacon2-ri-tools.git
+    cd beacon2-ri-tools

 `beacon` is a Perl script (no compilation needed) that runs on Linux command-line.
 Internally, it submits multiple pipelines via customizable Bash scripts (see example [here](https://github.com/mrueda/beacon2-ri-tools/blob/main/lib/BEACON/bin/run_vcf2bff.sh)).
 Note that Perl and Bash are installed by default in Linux, but we will need to install a few dependencies.